wyatt-troia/Proxy_Wyatt/README.md

 - [Reviews](https://github.com/TopBunkNYC/Reviews)
 - [About the Neighborhood](https://github.com/TopBunkNYC/Neighborhood)

 The GIF below provide a tour of the deployed proxy server, which brings together the description, booking, reviews, and about-the-neighborhood services into a unified application.
-To visit the deployed booking service, go **[here](http://18.218.35.42/listings?id=92921)**.

 <img src="https://imgur.com/XqY7aWR.gif" >